How To Build Generational Wealth

 In This Blog

 But what exactly is generational wealth, and how can you build it?
-Before we dive into the process of building generational wealth, let’s understand some basics.
+Before we dive into the process of creating generational wealth, let's understand some basics.

 What Is Generational Wealth?

-Generational wealth is a term that's often thrown around in financial circles, but what exactly does it mean?
-Simply put, "generational wealth" is wealth that's passed down from one generation to the next.
-This can include assets like property, stocks, other investments, cash, and other forms of wealth.
+Generational wealth is a term that is often thrown around in financial circles but what exactly does it mean?
+Simply put, "generational wealth" is wealth that is passed down from one generation to the next.
+It can include assets like property, stocks, other investments, cash, and other forms of wealth.

-India is known for its rich history of savings.
+India is known for its culture of saving.
 The idea of generational wealth has been ingrained in our culture for centuries.
 Families have traditionally passed down their wealth to their children and grandchildren, ensuring that their family's financial legacy lives on for generations.
-In fact, according to a report by the Reserve Bank of India, Indian households save approximately 30% of their income, which is higher than the global average.

 Indians mainly focus on two ways of accumulating wealth: